monofuel/hippo/README.md

 - [x] support c++ attributes like `__global__`, `__device__`
 - [x] support kernel execution syntax `<<<1,1>>>` somehow
 - [x] figure out how to handle built-ins like block/thread indices
-- [ ] setup automation for building nim types from HIP headers
-  - the official hip_runtime.h headers are kinda wild
-  - hip-cpu headers might be easier to c2nim?

-- [ ] Ensure that every example from the book "CUDA by Example" can be run with this library

 - [x] Add a compiler option to use [HIP-CPU](https://github.com/ROCm/HIP-CPU) to run HIP code on the CPU
   - will be useful for debugging and testing
   - also useful for running on systems without a GPU
-- [ ] helper functions to make hip/cuda calls more nim-y
+- [x] helper functions to make hip/cuda calls more nim-y
-- [ ] add pictures to project
 - [x] setup automated testing build for HIP
 - [x] setup automated testing with hip-cpu
+- [ ] Ensure that every example from the book "CUDA by Example" can be run with this library
+- [ ] add pictures to project
 - [ ] setup CI runners for both nvidia & amd GPUs for testing binaries
+- [ ] setup automation for building nim types from HIP headers
+  - the official hip_runtime.h headers are kinda wild
+  - hip-cpu headers might be easier to c2nim?
 - [ ] setup automation for building nim types from CUDA headers

 ## Stretch goals